Trial: Evidence and Information Hidden from Jury

 [All the evidence] “was permeated by corruption of two law enforcement agents participating in the investigation, the restrictions on cross-examination, and preclusion of expert witnesses offered to overcome those restrictions, eviscerated Ulbricht’s defense and denied him a fair trial.”

-To serve its controlled narrative, in addition to using uncharged, false allegations of planning violence, the prosecution kept out evidence that casts doubt on Ross being the one operating Silk Road from start to finish.
+To serve its controlled narrative, in addition to using uncharged, false allegations of murder-for-hire, the prosecution kept out evidence that casts doubt on Ross being the only one operating Silk Road from start to finish.

 For example, the defense moved to admit a statement made to prosecutors by Andrew Jones, a former Silk Road administrator known as “Inigo.”
-The statement supported the defense theory that there had been multiple people acting as DPR, the top administrator.
-The prosecutors fought having even this simple statement presented to the jury, and the judge agreed.[4]
+The statement supported the defense that over time there had been multiple people acting as DPR, the top administrator.
+The prosecutors fought having even this simple statement presented to Ross’s jury, and the judge agreed.[4]

 - Ross’s loving, supporting family.
 In the courtroom, Ross was forbidden to smile at his family while the jury was present.[7]